SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

  - [Install the newest Eclipse platform and the newest ABAP Development Tools (ADT) plugin](https://developers.sap.com/tutorials/abap-install-adt.html)
  - [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)

-You also need a user on an SAP BTP ABAP environment or SAP S/4HANA Cloud, public edition (3SL), system - e.g. SAP BTP ABAP Environment Trial.
+You also need a user on an SAP BTP ABAP Environment, an SAP S/4HANA Cloud, public edition (3SL), or an SAP S/4HANA 2023 system - e.g. SAP BTP ABAP Environment Trial.

-  > PS: All exercises except Exercise 9 (Side Effects) can be performed on SAP S/4HANA 2022.
+  > PS: All exercises except Exercise 9 (_Side Effects_) and Exercise 11.4 (_Local Event Consumption_) can be performed on SAP S/4HANA 2022.

 Please check the following tutorial if you do not have a working account yet:
  - [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)

 > ⚠**Please note**⚠:
-> Participants of SAP events (e.g. **DSAG ABAP Developer Days 2023** or **ASUG TechConnect**) will carry out the various exercises on a dedicated SAP BTP ABAP environment system set up by SAP for the specific event.
+> Participants of SAP events (e.g. **DSAG ABAP Developer Days 2023** or **ASUG TechConnect**) will carry out the various exercises on a dedicated ABAP system set up by SAP for the specific event.

 </details>